-At least $239 billion will be invested in lithium-ion batteries, making energy storage devices a practical way to keep homes and power grids supplied efficiently and spreading the use of electric cars.
+At least $239 billion will be invested in lithium-ion batteries, making energy storage devices.
+It’s seriously the most practical way to keep homes and power grids supplied efficiently.
+Then you can even spread the use of electric cars.

 Natural gas will reap $804 billion, bringing 16 percent more generation capacity and making the fuel central to balancing a grid that’s increasingly dependent on power flowing from intermittent sources, like wind and solar.

 BNEF’s conclusions about renewables and their impact on fossil fuels are most dramatic.
 Electricity from photovoltaic panels costs almost a quarter of what it did in 2009 and is likely to fall another 66 percent by 2040.
 Onshore wind, which has dropped 30 percent in price in the past eight years, will fall another 47 percent by the end of BNEF’s forecast horizon.